AyyyyyPapi/ayyyyypapi.github.io/README.md

 1 is a note that lasts a whole measure, 2 is half of the measure, 4 is a quarter, 8 is an eighth of the measure, and 16 is a 16th of the measure.

 NOW INTRODUCING more incremental note duration.
 While I work on a smooth way to implement all of these features I have in mind, I'll be adding simple versions of the concepts, such as: DOTTED NOTES!
 If you put a "." after the duration, it will multiply the duration by x1.5.
-(So if you type "!notes c4:4." it will play a c(in 4th octave) for the duration of a quarter note PLUS an eighth note, an 8. would be an eighth note PLUS a 16th note in duration.
+(So if you type "!notes c4:4." it will play a c(in 4th octave) for the duration of a quarter note PLUS an eighth note; An 8. would be an eighth note PLUS a 16th note in duration.
 This lets us hold notes until they are supposed to stop!
 Eventually I think this will turn into something like 4+16 for a quarter plus a 16th (but I wonder if we will ever get so granular?)

 ---------------------------------------------------------------------------------------------------------------------------------